gautamtata/blog/content/posts/2020-02-18-keras-mnist.md

 model.load_weights('model.h5')
 ```

-Using the trained model to make predictions is easy: we pass an array of inputs to `predict()` and it returns an array of outputs.
-Keep in mind that the output of our network is 10 probabilities (because of softmax), so we'll use [np.argmax()](https://docs.scipy.org/doc/numpy/reference/generated/numpy.argmax.html) to turn those into actual digits.
+Using the trained model to make predictions is straightforward: we pass an array of inputs to `predict()`, and it returns a range of outputs.
+Keep in mind that the production of our network is ten probabilities (because of softmax), so we'll use [np.argmax()](https://docs.scipy.org/doc/numpy/reference/generated/numpy.argmax.html) to turn those into actual digits.

 ```python
 # Predict on the first 5 test images.